MiraGeoscience/geoh5py/README.rst

 Setup for development
 =====================
-[poetry](https://poetry.eustace.io/docs/) makes it easy to install the dependencies and start a virtual environment.
+`Poetry <https://poetry.eustace.io/docs/>`_ makes it easy to install the dependencies and start a virtual environment.

 To install poetry::